 Diversity and Inclusion Means Nothing Without Accessibility

-When talking about diversity and inclusion, sadly often people with disabilities are dismissed despite being the world’s largest minority.
-They make up over 1.85 billion people worldwide which is larger than the population sizes of China and EU combined!
+There are over 1.85 billion people with disabilities worldwide which is larger than the combined populations of China and EU!
 Disabled people control over $1.9 trillion in annual disposable income.
-Families, friends, and colleagues add another 3.4 billion potential consumers.
+Their families, friends, and colleagues add another 3.4 billion potential consumers.
 Together those groups control over $13 trillion in annual disposable income!

-That’s why accessibility is so important.
-It not only is a necessity for disabled people and improves their experiences, but also benefits many other people and increases the audience and ROI for businesses.
-For the sake of your business, your products, services, and events need to be accessible so that everyone is included and on an equal footing with others.
+Accessibility is not just a necessity for people with disabilities.
+It also benefits many other people and increases the audience and ROI for your business.
+To ensure that everyone is included and on an equal footing with others, your products, services, and events need to be accessible.

-My unique combination of professional expertise in accessibility and personal experience with deafness allows clients to have a greater understanding of why accessibility is critical.
+My unique combination of professional expertise in accessibility and lived experience with deafness allows clients to have a greater understanding of why accessibility is critical.

-I have an MS degree in Internet Technology and over 20 years of professional experience in design, technology, and accessibility.
+I hold an MS degree in Internet Technology and have over 20 years of professional experience in design, technology, and accessibility.

 Many people think that deafness is a weakness, but I prove otherwise through my consulting and speaking.